WillardFord/bomb-party-word-finder/README.md

 ## **Algorithm Z**

+This algorithm appends the the search and find string together and does the fundamental preprocessing of data that many string algorithms use.
+It then iterates over the created Z-scores array to return words that fit the description.

+A few altercations have been made for the sake of convenience at the cost of speed that makes the program function better as a tool for the party game Bomb Party.

+## General Notes

 We want to quickly find words that have a given substring.
 This presents two things to keep in mind:
 1) Efficient time complexity to find substring so that the bomb doesn't go off before the time runs out. (space complexity would also be nice)